mcgilldinglab/scCross/README.md

 ## Installation

-You may install scCross and its dependencies by the following command:
+You may install scCross by the following command:

 ```
 pip install sccross